 From the above recipe, the three ingredients in red should be substituted with more orange zest (1 – 2 tbsp), less ginger (1/2 tsp), no chocolate, 1/4 tsp cinnamon and 2 apples, peeled and cored, cut into 1 cm slices.

 When fried drizzle lots of honey and cinnamon on top.

 Update 6th January 2012

-This year in the batter I added bananas sliced into 1/2 cm slices.u00c2u00a0u00c2u00a0 Using a teaspon as a measurement, I fried them in olive oil, taking a slice of banana with the batter.
+This year in the batter I added bananas sliced into 1/2 cm slices.
+I used a teaspoon as a measurement, in which I took a slice of banana with the batter and I fried them in olive oil.